E-Health: Seniors Searching for Online Health Information (2009)

 PMCH developed a pilot project focused on understanding how Chinese speaking elders (n=60) find and use online health information for: (1) self-empowerment, (2) healthier lifestyles, (3) detecting potential medical problems early, and (4) learning of effective health treatments.
 Most participants in the pilot phase reported that learning to surf the internet for health information was very helpful and good knowledge to have.
 Another project focused on elderly and e-health is scheduled for the future.

 Body and Soul Enhancement Project (2006-2007)

 PMCH in collaboration with the UM Comprehensive Cancer Center developed programs and policies to increase physical activity and healthy eating for five Ann Arbor and Ypsilanti African American churches.
 The objectives of the project were to (1) provide training to church coordinators and counselors on designing and implementing a basic physical activity program and (2) provide technical assistance to churches to develop policies to support physical activity and healthy eating.
-Project outcomes consisted of development & implementation physical activity plans, ation of Physical Activity Program Development Guide for Churches, and a completed nutrition series workshops for three churches.
+Project outcomes consisted of development & implementation physical activity plans, Physical Activity Program Development Guide for Churches, and a completed nutrition series workshops for three churches.

 Multicultural Community Insights on Health (2005)

 This project was designed to conduct focus groups for four culturally diverse populations (East Indian, Russian-speaking Jews from the Former Soviet Union, Chinese, and the Latino male population) to gain knowledge about culturally specific health behaviors, availability and usage of healthcare providers, and solutions to reduce health disparities.
 Project outcomes included developing three health resource directories (in Chinese, Russian, and Spanish), and conducting culturally and linguistically appropriate health workshops on oral health, medication safety, memory loss, and other topics.